cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ## Prepare a signing client

-Alice cannot send tokens with the read-only `StargateClient`.
-She needs a _signing client_ that lets her sign transactions.
+If you go through `StargateClient`'s methods, you see that it has only query-type methods.
+None about sending transactions.

+Now, for Alice to send transactions, she needs to be able to sign them.
+And to be able to sign transactions, she needs access to _keys_ or _mnemonics_.
+Or rather she needs a client that has access to those.
+That is where `SigningStargateClient` comes in.
+Conveniently, `SigningStargateClient` inherits from `StargateClient`.

 Update your import line:

 ```typescript
 import { IndexedTx, SigningStargateClient, StargateClient } from "@cosmjs/stargate"
 ```

+VSCode's auto-complete can assist you again with this `import` line, by clicking <kbd>CTRL-SPACE</kbd> between `{` and `}`.
+To see its declaration, you can then right-click on the name and choose <kbd>Go to Definition</kbd>.
+In particular the `connectWithSigner` method is informative.

-VSCode's auto-complete can assist you again.
-When you instantiate this new client, you need to pass it a **signer**, implementing the `OfflineDirectSigner` interface.
+When you instantiate `SigningStargateClient`, you need to pass it a **signer**, implementing the `OfflineDirectSigner` interface.
 The signer needs access to Alice's **private key**, and there are several ways to accomplish this.
-In this example, you will use Alice's saved mnemonic.
+In this example, you will use Alice's saved **mnemonic**.

 Load the mnemonic as text in your code with this import: